Possibility007/Pear-Dataset/README.md

 ## License
 This dataset is licensed under [CC BY 4.0](LICENSE).
 You are free to use, share, and adapt it as long as you give appropriate credit.
+## Citation
+If you use this dataset in your research, please cite it as:
+Zhenchao Wu and Xingchen Qiao.
+Pear Fruit Dataset.
+2025.
+GitHub repository: https://github.com/yourusername/pear-fruit-dataset